Skip to main content

 Setting environment variables

-To run MR3-UI and Grafana, we should fix the values for two environment variables MR3_APPLICATION_ID_TIMESTAMP and ATS_SECRET_KEY.
+To run Grafana, we should fix the values for the environment variable MR3_APPLICATION_ID_TIMESTAMP.

 • Set MR3_APPLICATION_ID_TIMESTAMP to a positive integer whose last four digits determine the name of the Service for exposing MR3 DAGAppMaster.
 It should be fixed in advance so that we can configure Prometheus which contacts MR3 DAGAppMaster to collect data (in timeline/conf/prometheus.yml).

-When using Helm, we specify values for the two environment variables in values-hive.yaml and values-timeline.yaml, as shown in the example below.
+When using Helm, we specify a value for the environment variable in values-hive.yaml, as shown in the example below.

 • The field amConfig.timestamp in hive/values-hive.yaml sets MR3_APPLICATION_ID_TIMESTAMP.